framsouza/vault-in-production/README.md

    - _Regular test backups to ensure functionality_.
 12. Integrate Existing Identity Providers
    - _Do not use Vault local user/pass._
+13. Aim to use dynamic secrets rather than static secrets

 # Vault enterprise features you should explore
 Here are some exclusively enterprise features you should consider explore: